ricallinson/jmm/README.md

 ## Usage

 Java-- follows the same development patten as [Go](https://golang.org/).
+There are no externally linked libraries and all the source code for a program is contained in a Java-- workspace.
+A workspace is a directory that contains a projects code.
+Generally you'll have one workspace per project which contains the following directories.

 	bin
 	pkg
 	src

+Raw `.java` files are placed under the `src` directory with a namespace based on there location in a source control system such as [Github](https://github.com/).

+Compiled `.class` files are generated under the `pkg` directory.

+Final `.jar` files are put in the `bin` directory along with an executable script.

 ### jmm build